Options market sees big move in Apple shares after earnings

 NEW YORK/CHICAGO The options market is bracing for a big move in Apple shares after it posts earnings on Wednesday amid what has been a dramatic plunge for the world's most valuable publicly traded company.

-Apple Inc shares were trading at $512 (323 pounds) on Tuesday, down sharply from $702.10 in September, on worries that its mobile devices are no longer as popular.
+Apple Inc (AAPL.O) shares were trading at $512 on Tuesday, down sharply from $702.10 in September, on worries that its mobile devices are no longer as popular.

 Based on options activity just hours before the announcement, due after the market close, traders were estimating about a 7 percent one-day move after the earnings, which would be a much more volatile outcome than normal for Apple.
 Such a move could push the shares as low as $465 or as high as $535, depending on how earnings come out.